omkadam15/om-kadam-portfolio/README.md

 - Debugging and logical error detection
 - Python-based problem solving

-I focus on accuracy, edge case handling, and structured reasoning**, which are critical in AI training systems.
+I focus on accuracy, edge case handling, and structured reasoning, which are critical in AI training systems.

 -------------------------------------------------------------------------------------------------------------------------------------------